 As all human beings, children are subjects of rights.
-At the international level, child rights - a term designating the human rights of children - include the rights listed in the Convention on the Rights of the Child and its Optional Protocols; the rights enshrined in international human rights treaties applying to all human beings; and the rights put forth in other relevant international instruments such as the ILO Minimum Age Convention, the ILO Worst Forms of Child Labor Convention and the Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children.
-Under these instruments, children are full-fledged rights holders, independently from their parents or guardians.
+At the international level, child rights - a term designating the human rights of children - include the rights listed in the CRC and its Optional Protocols; the rights enshrined in international human rights treaties applying to all human beings; and the rights put forth in other relevant international instruments such as the ILO Minimum Age Convention, the ILO Worst Forms of Child Labor Convention and the Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children.6 Under these instruments, children are full-fledged rights holders, independently from their parents or guardians.
 The instruments establish a direct relationship between the child and the State that challenges the presumption that parents have rights of ownership over the child.
-As stated by the Committee on the Rights of the Child, 'States must see their role as fulfilling clear legal obligations to each and every child.
-Implementation of the human rights of children must not be seen as a charitable process, bestowing favours on children'.
+As stated by the Committee on the Rights of the Child, "States must see their role as fulfilling clear legal obligations to each and every child.
+Implementation of the human rights of children must not be seen as a charitable process, bestowing favours on children".7 The CRC also specifies that States must assist parents and guardians in the performance of their child-rearing responsibilities.